Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cơ quan tình báo Mỹ mua dữ liệu cá nhân của công dân - Ảnh 1.

-US citizens' data is being acquired by many government intelligence agencies
+US citizens' data is being acquired by many government intelligence agencies.

 The document also cites several examples of “brokers” offering large amounts of data, such as Thomson Reuters CLEAR, LexisNexis, Exactis, and PeekYou.
 This data is often used in the advertising industry, but no one knows who the buyers are or what they are actually using it for.

-Senator Ron Wyden has called for the report to be declassified and expressed concerns about the government’s handling of personal data.
-He said current policies have failed to protect Americans’ privacy and lacked oversight over how government agencies buy and use personal data.
+Senator Ron Wyden has called for the report to be declassified and expressed concerns about the government's handling of personal data.
+He said current policies have failed to protect Americans' privacy and lacked oversight over how government agencies purchase and use personal data.

 According to the report, CAI, when sold in large quantities, can be used to identify individuals.
-For example, location data collected from smartphones, smartwatches, or other devices can reveal where people live or work.
+For example, locations collected from smartphones, smartwatches, or other devices can reveal where people live or work.
 Or the collected data can be used to determine whether a person has participated in a protest, a gathering, or any form of political group, thereby creating a basis for action against them.
-In addition, the report also reveals the possibility of information being misused for blackmail, surveillance, harassment, or public defamation.
+In addition, the report also revealed the possibility of information being misused for blackmail, surveillance, harassment, or public defamation.

 Source link